 f) Always accept the referee's decisions without adverse comment or dissent.

-i) Always abide by the instructions of the Team Manager or Ofﬁcer provided they do not contradict the spirit of this code.
+j) Always abide by the instructions of the Lead Coach, Team Captains, Match Official or Committee Members provided they do not contradict the spirit of this code.

-o) Wear the correct footwear for the type of pitch surface in accordance with the requirements specified by the pitch provider i.e No Blades or Metal studs.
+p) Wear the correct footwear for the type of pitch surface in accordance with the requirements specified by the pitch provider i.e. No Blades or Metal studs.

-p) Wear shin pads, covered by socks whilst playing.
+q) Wear shin pads, covered by long sock whilst playing.

 2.2 In addition you should:

-Inform the Team Manager as far as possible in advance, of your availability or non-availability, for a match when invited by the manager to play.
+a) Inform the Team Captain as far as possible in advance, of your availability or non availability, for a match when invited by the Team Captain to play.

-Arrive at match venues at the time specified (unless by prior arrangement with your team manager).
+b) Arrive at match venues at the time specified (unless by prior arrangement with your team captain).

-3.1 Team Managers are appointed each season by the Management Committee.
+3.1 Team Captains are appointed each season by the Management Committee.
 They are bound by the Rules of PUWFC and WFA and are responsible for managing the affairs of the team.

 a) Inform all players of their selection or non-selection for a match.
 As much notice as is practicable should be given.